joy-framework/joy/docs/html-rendering.md

     (map item items)])
 ```

-Other dynamic data that isn't loops, works similarly.
 You have the full power of the janet language at your disposal!
 There's no separate template syntax to learn!

 ## Unescaped HTML strings